camdunne/BoA-UI-Challenge/README.md

 ```

 ### test
-testing with jest, to run:
+testing with jest, to run with yarn:
-  with yarn:
 ```sh
 yarn test
 ```